Lake-Tuggeranong-College/Holocron/Cyber/_projects/Home Network/Home Network.md

 - Subnet IP addresses and apply subnet masks.
 - Identify different network topologies.
 - Use Packet Tracer to simulate and troubleshoot network configurations.
+- Code IoT devices to integrate sensors and actuators.

 # Project Deliverables

 There are three deliverables (assessments) for this project this semester.

-1. ==Research Task==.
+1. Technical Documentation.
-2. Evidence Guide
-3. Presentation & Reflection
+2. Home Network Design
+3. Video Demonstration.